REGULATIONS AND PUBLIC PROTECTION

 Identification of Work is a concept that is used in defining practice and services by registered persons under legislation regulating built environment professions.
 While it articulated a boundary management system, it is not merely about distinguishing one profession or category of registration within a profession from one another, but it is also about managing the boundaries around the whole family of professions and their mode of interaction to deliver an efficient system.

 - Provide a coordinated framework for the demarcation of functions, professions and professional categories of registration to affect the principles of built environment professions regulations.

-- Provide for the effective and efficient utilization mechanisms of addressing and recognizing overlaps and duplications in certain professions.
+- Provide for the effective and efficient utilisation of mechanisms of addressing and recognising overlaps and duplications in certain professions.

 - Maintain quality and standards, as well as value for money.

 - Increase uniformity of standards.